electricimp/imp-central-impt/TestingGuide.md

 - Define names of your test files.
 In general, a test file may have any name but should follow few rules:
   - A file is treated as test file for IMP agent if `agent` is present in the file name.
 Otherwise, the file is treated as test file for IMP device.
   - By default, all test cases from a test file run either on IMP device or on IMP agent.
-If your test cases are intended to run on both the IMP device and its IMP agent, there is a way to organize this described [here](#tests-for-bi-directional-device-agent-communication).
+If your test cases are intended to run on both the IMP device and its IMP agent, there is a way to organize this which is described [here](#tests-for-bi-directional-device-agent-communication).
   - A test configuration has a pattern for location and names of the test files included into the test project.
 You specifies this pattern during test configuration [creation](TODO link) or [updating](TODO link).
 You should have this in mind when naming your test files.

 - Add test cases into your test files.